-The attacking robot is only allowed to contact the ball once.
-The time limit for the kicker is 1 minute after the penalty kick starts.
+The striker robot is only allowed to contact the ball once.
+The time limit for the striker is 45 seconds after the penalty kick starts.
 The ball must be in the goal within this time limit in order to count as a goal.